Helpful Hints¶

 Create intermediate event datasets when shaping data¶

 Where possible, create an intermediate event dataset by publishing partially shaped data as a new event dataset.
-Queries and further derived datasets will typically have to read much less data than if they were created directly on top of the original input dataset.
+Queries and further derived datasets typically have to read less data than if you create them directly on top of the original input dataset.

 This technique is especially effective if the intermediate dataset applies a selective filter to the input dataset, picks only a subset of input columns, or extracts JSON paths from an input column and then drops the original column.